tejaswi31353/Assignment2-Gannamaneni/README.md

 | Chicken Noodles | Hyderabad | 100Rs/- |
 | Muttoon Biryani | Hyderabad | 500Rs/- |
 | Sambar Vada | Chennai | 100Rs/- |

+---
+## Pithy Quotes

+> “Many of life’s failures are people who did not realize how close they were to success when they gave up.” <br> By:– *Thomas A. Edison*
+>  “Never let the fear of striking out keep you from playing the game.”<br> By:– *Babe Ruth*